 [tY – Go] + [s(1 – t)Y – Io] + [mY – Xo] = 0

 This can be rearranged to get an expression for income in terms of the exogenous and endogenous variables:

 Y = (Io + Go + Xo) / (s + (1 – s)t + m)

 k = 1 / (s + (1 – s)t + m)

 Here, k is referred to as the expenditure multiplier.
 This billy blog post provides a good introduction on spending multipliers.

-In words, the expression for Y says that income can be expressed as a multiple of the sum of autonomous demands.
+In words, the expression for Y says that equilibrium income can be expressed as a multiple of the sum of autonomous demands.
 The idea is that once private firms, the government and foreigners have made their spending decisions, the resulting expenditure flows will be received as income by other participants in the economy.
 A portion of the income will be dedicated to consumption, while other portions will leak out of the circular flow of income to saving, tax payments and imports.
-Subsequent recipients of consumption expenditure flows will likewise use some for consumption while some leak out, and so on.
-At each stage of the multiplier process the size of the expenditure flow shrinks until it is insignificant.
+The portion dedicated to consumption will create additional income, which again is used partly for consumption while the remainder drains to taxes, saving and imports, and so on.
+At each stage of the multiplier process, the amount of extra consumption and income shrinks until it is insignificant.

 As can be inferred from the expression for k, the multiplier will be larger when the propensities to leak are small, and vice versa.